 Officials at 10 of the 13 companies said their biggest challenge was the continuing tension between people in their organizations who are advocating a more aggressive digital approach and those more aligned with the legacy tradition.
 In essence, they described a conflict between going faster and going slower…”We haven’t needed innovative people,” explained one executive.
 “So you get what you need.
 The kind of people that came into this industry were more operationally focused, executors instead of innovator risk takers.”

 The good news is that there is broad awareness at the highest levels of the companies surveyed that the industry’s problems aren’t going to heal themselves.
 In fact, no one quoted in the report suggests that the current downturn is temporary or cyclical.
 Where they differ is on what to do about it.
 “The data and interviews suggest companies are almost evenly divided between optimists and pessimists-evidence of a lack of consensus on how to proceed in developing the new business model,” the report says.
 Unfortunately, at a time like this the only certainty is that inaction is death.

 This entry was posted on Wednesday, March 7th, 2012 at 11:23 am and is filed under Advertising, BusinessModel, NewMedia, Newspapers, OnlineMedia, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.